 Also, those that have an eyelash perm shouldn’t get eyelash extensions.
 There should be an interval of about 6-8 weeks between the two procedures.

 This is to ensure that the eyelash extensions bond well with your natural lashes.

-You can certainly get eyelash extensions at any age.
+At some salons, you can get eyelash extensions at any age.
 However, it is not ideal for minors for a few reasons.